 In search of bidding’s Esperanto

-By Nigel Dennis, CP APMP Fellow.
+By Nigel Dennis, CPP APMP Fellow.

 A colleague recently reminded me about Esperanto, a planned universal but artificial language.
 Polish ophthalmologist L.L.
 Zamenhof created it in 1887 to facilitate communication between people of different languages, countries and cultures in the ultimate hope that it would bring about world peace.